Robin Thicke: 2004–2007: The Evolution of Robin Thicke and commercial breakthrough

-In the February 24, 2007 issue of Billboard, Thicke concurrently topped four Billboard charts: Top R&B/Hip-Hop Albums, Hot R&B/Hip-Hop Songs, Hot R&B/Hip-Hop Airplay, and Adult R&B Songs, a feat he would duplicate in the March 17 issue.
+In the February 24, 2007, issue of Billboard, Thicke concurrently topped four Billboard charts: Top R&B/Hip-Hop Albums, Hot R&B/Hip-Hop Songs, Hot R&B/Hip-Hop Airplay, and Adult R&B Songs, a feat he would duplicate in the March 17 issue.
 Following its re-release as a Deluxe Edition (with three new bonus tracks) on February 13, 2007, the album peaked at number five on the Billboard 200.
 On March 23, 2007, The Evolution of Robin Thicke was certified Platinum by the RIAA.
 With album sales of over 1.5 million copies sold domestically, The Evolution of Robin Thicke became a commercial success in the United States.

 Thicke and his record label Interscope soon considered potential tracks to be released as the album's next and third single.
 Thicke's preference was the track "Can U Believe", which peaked at number 16 on the Billboard Hot R&B/Hip-Hop Songs and at number 99 on the Billboard Hot 100 chart.
 On October 2, 2007, the track "Got 2 Be Down" was released as the album's fourth official single.
 The single peaked at number 60 on Billboard's Hot R&B/Hip-Hop Singles & Tracks.

 On April 19, 2007, Thicke performed on The Oprah Winfrey Show, singing "Lost Without U".
-He returned to the show a month later, on May 29, performing "Complicated" and Oprah's favorite song from the album, "Would That Make U Love Me", while also promoting Beyoncé's tour, on which he would be an opening act.
-Oprah revealed that Thicke's initial appearance garnered a strong reaction, noting that people called the show to say that they didn't know he would be on.
-Oprah explained, "So what I wanted to do was to accommodate all of the people who missed it the first time ...
+He returned to the show a month later, on May 29, performing "Complicated" and Oprah Winfrey's favorite song from the album, "Would That Make U Love Me", while also promoting Beyoncé's tour, on which he would be an opening act.
+Winfrey revealed that Thicke's initial appearance garnered a strong reaction, noting that people called the show to say that they didn't know he would be on.
+Winfrey explained, "So what I wanted to do was to accommodate all of the people who missed it the first time ...
 In order to do that, I had to do something I've never done before.
 I got on the phone and asked this very special guest if he would consider coming back."